Mick Taylor: 1969–1974: The Rolling Stones

 After Brian Jones and the Rolling Stones parted ways in June 1969, John Mayall and Ian Stewart recommended Taylor to Mick Jagger.
 Taylor believed he was being called in to be a session musician at his first studio session with the Rolling Stones.
 An impressed Jagger and Keith Richards invited Taylor back the following day to continue rehearsing and recording with the band.
 He overdubbed guitar on "Country Honk" and "Live With Me" for the album Let It Bleed, and on the single "Honky Tonk Women" released in the UK on 4 July 1969.

 Taylor's onstage debut as a Rolling Stone, at the age of 20, was the free concert in Hyde Park, London on 5 July 1969.
 An estimated quarter of a million people attended for a show that turned into a tribute to Brian Jones, who had died two days before the concert.

+During their 1972 American Tour, Truman Capote profiled members of the band for an ultimately unfinished article for Rolling Stone; he would later describe Taylor to Johnny Carson on The Tonight Show as "pretty, a little Jean Harlow blond-type, but dumb, and totally uninteresting."

-After the 1973 European tour, Richards' drug problems had worsened and begun to compromise the band's ability to function.
-Between recording sessions, the band members were living in various countries as UK income tax exiles, and during this period Taylor appeared on Herbie Mann's London Underground (1974) and also on Mann's album Reggae (1974).
+Between recording sessions, the band members were living in various countries as UK income tax exiles, with Taylor himself owing the Inland Revenue £22,000 after having spent less than a year and a half in the band.

+Taylor took the opportunity to work on various side projects during his tenure with the Rolling Stones.
+In June 1973, he joined Mike Oldfield onstage at the Queen Elizabeth Hall in a performance of Oldfield's Tubular Bells.
+Taylor was asked to take part in this project by Richard Branson, as he felt Oldfield was a relative unknown, having just been signed to Branson's fledgling label, Virgin Records.
+Taylor joined Oldfield once more for a BBC television broadcast in November 1973.
+Taylor would also perform on the Herbie Mann albums London Underground and Reggae, both recorded in 1973.